Johnny Weeks: Season 2

 Johnny is first seen by Detective Jimmy McNulty, stealing from a shopping centre with Bubbles.
 McNulty catches Johnny and Bubbles, but instead of arresting them asks them to find stick up artist Omar Little.
 At the end of Season 2, Officer Santangelo arrests Bubbles and Johnny stealing morphine from an ambulance.
 They are released because Bubbles gives information about Proposition Joe's dealers at the projects, when Cheese is shot in the shoulder by Brother Mouzone.

 Season 3

 Johnny and Bubbles continue to steal from scrapyards.
+For one of their short-cons in Episode 5, Bubbles suggests that he play the part of the threatening "bad guy" while Johnny plays the part of the helpful bystander, in order to conform to racial stereotypes and thus succeed in duping their targets.

 Bubbles would rather make money by continuing to inform detectives McNulty and Greggs.
-Johnny finds out that Bubbles is a police informant and the two men quarrel and split up.
+Johnny finds out that Bubbles is a police informant and the two men quarrel over Bubbles's role.
+Realizing the futility in arguing with Johnny, Bubbles ditches him after a scam.
 Without Bubbles looking after him, Johnny overdoses and his body is discovered in a vacant house in Major Colvin's "Hamsterdam" free zone.

-Origins

-Johnny is based on a young white homeless addict David Simon met while researching The Corner.